fragcolor-xyz/shards/docs/docs/contribute/code/getting-started.md

 You can download/ clone the code repository via the HTTPS protocol.
 But you'll need an active GitHub account to fork the repository or contribute to it.

+!!! note
-*If you're new to git or GitHub read the [Contributing changes](../../docs/contributing-changes/) section.
-This section covers these topics and applies to both code and documentation contributions.*
+    If you're new to git or GitHub read the [Contributing changes](../../docs/contributing-changes/) section.
+This section covers these topics and applies to both code and documentation contributions.

 ### Get a code editor
 Although you can use any code editor, we recommend Visual Studio Code (VS Code).
 You can download and install it from [here](https://code.visualstudio.com/download).

-*Download the appropriate installation file for your platform and follow the on-screen instructions.*
+Download the appropriate installation file for your platform and follow the on-screen instructions.

 ### Install & setup C++